• Skip to main content

 This summary is an overview and is not a substitute for the information in the above-noted documents and is not intended to be legal advice.

-The Complaints process begins when a written allegation is made against a member, licencee, or holder of a Certificate of Authorization, also known as the Respondent.
+The Complaints process begins when a written allegation is received against a member, licencee, or holder of a Certificate of Authorization, also known as the Respondent.
 The person making the allegation is the Complainant.

 Complaints Committee